thekaplanlab/geneConverter/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of geneConverter package is to provide an easy R function to convert gene synonyms to gene names and orthologous gene names to human gene counterparts.
+The goal of geneConverter is to provides functions to convert gene synonyms to gene names and homologous gene names of several organism includes human.

 ## Installation